bfetler/cms_medicare/README.md

 #### Provider Gender

-We further divided the data by provider gender, with some types of facilities categorized as neither.
+We further analyzed the data by provider gender, with some types of facilities categorized as neither.
 In general, we find some specialties have a sizeable gender gap, while others do not.
 This somewhat reflects traditional roles in society, with more female nurses and more male surgeons.

 <img src="https://github.com/bfetler/cms_medicare/blob/master/cms_gender_plots/bar_count_fraction.png" alt="gender count bar plot" />

 We also find that female providers generally cost less than male providers, depending on specialty.
-The median cost ratio is less than 20% for 80% of providers.
 Consumers who choose female providers may see reduced costs.
 On the other hand, the data also may indicate a persistent wage gap among female providers.
+The median cost ratio is less than 20% for 80% of providers.

 <img src="https://github.com/bfetler/cms_medicare/blob/master/cms_gender_plots/bar_cost_ratio.png" alt="gender cost ratio bar plot" />